Introduction about BIS Hallmark:

 - Documentation prior to submission of application.

 - Online portal generation on the BIS website.

 - Infrastructure Development.

 - Calibration of equipment with NABL Lab.

-- Test In-house sample and participate for ILC with other Hallmarking Centre.
+- Test In-house samples and participate in ILC with other Hallmarking centers.

 - Development of files & formats.